mrblue223/NetWeaver/README.md

 - [Contributing](#Contributing)
 - [License](#License)

-## NetWeaver - Multi-threaded TCP/Web/FTP Server
+## NetWeaver - Multi-threaded TCP/Web/FTP Server (WARNING MAKE SURE TO RUN THIS IN A VIRTUAL ENV IN PYTHON)

 A versatile, multi-threaded server application with a graphical user interface, supporting generic TCP, HTTP/HTTPS, and FTP protocols.
-Table of Contents

 ## Introduction